iszczesniak/cpp/memory/index.md

 ## Local vs dynamic data

-Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the processor type) the stack pointer (a.k.a. the stack register) by the size of the data needed.  *No memory allocation is faster.* If an operating system supports is, the stack can have more memory allocated automatically when needed, i.e., without the process requesting is explicitly.
+Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the system architecture) the stack pointer (a.k.a. the stack register) by the size of the data needed.  *No memory allocation is faster.* If an operating system supports it, the stack can have more memory allocated automatically when needed, i.e., without the process requesting is explicitly.